What makes a great cycling jersey?

 The production of all these materials boils down to the use, creation and manipulation of plastics.
 Thanks to consumers growing concerns about the impact of overproduction of plastics on the environment, a lot of the high-quality fabric manufacturers are offering recycled fabrics.

-For example, REPREVE is a special technical fabric that is created from salvaging plastic bottles from the ocean to be requisitioned for use in high-quality fabrics and sportswear such as cycling jerseys.
+For example, Craft Cadence jerseys uses a special technical fabric that is created from salvaging plastic bottles from the ocean.

 - Approximately 62% less energy used